Kiryas Tosh: Economics

-According to Dr. William Shaffir of McMaster University, about 20% of men living in Kiryas Tosh work outside of the community.
-Those who work outside of the community usually work in either specialized Jewish businesses, as Shochetim (ritual slaughterers) and teachers in religious schools, or in Jewish-owned businesses in the greater Montreal area.
-The rest of the community work in either religious jobs (at the community synagogue, mikvah, or yeshiva), or own their own small-scale retail businesses out of their homes (from jewelry making and shatnez laboratories to accounting and insurance agencies).
+According to research by McMaster University, about 20% of men living in Kiryas Tosh work outside of the community.
+Those who work outside of the community usually work in either specialized Jewish businesses, as Shochetim, (ritual slaughterers), and teachers in religious schools, or in Jewish-owned businesses in the greater Montreal area.
+The rest of the community work in either religious jobs (at the community synagogue, mikvah, or yeshiva), or own their own small-scale retail businesses out of their homes (from jewellery making and shatnez laboratories to accounting and insurance agencies).
 The community has a small shopping centre, housing a kosher supermarket, a kosher butcher, a toy store, and a clothing store, as well as shops to buy Judaica items.

 Kiryas Tosh is served by its own Hatzolah unit for medical services, making it one of only three chapters in all of Canada.
-The village is also patrolled by a volunteer neighborhood watch group known as Chevrah Shomrim, which consists of over 20 young people that patrol the streets and respond when one calls for help, working in conjunction with the local police forces.
+The village is also patrolled by a volunteer neighbourhood watch group known as Chevrah Shomrim, which consists of over 60 young people that patrol the streets and respond when one calls for help, working in conjunction with the local police forces.

 To help ensure the survival of the community's stringent religious traditions, relative isolation from the outside world is considered desirable by the village's leaders.
 This isolation has led to distrust between many members of the community and the outside world, and vice versa.
 Inter-community suspicion has led to incidents of hateful vandalism against residents' property in Kiryas Tosh.
-Institutions in Kiryas Tosh have also expressed their distrust of the outside community, with prejudicial comments such as the following one, translated from the original Yiddish, to be found on the website of Kiryas Tosh's neighborhood watch group, Chevrah Shomrim:
+Institutions in Kiryas Tosh have also expressed their distrust of the outside community.

-"[...] as Kiryas Tosh is situated in a French[-speaking] district where anti-Semitism is very great and the Gentiles are not ashamed to show it ... [...]"

 Bylaws

-In order to protect the community from what he perceived as the moral decay of the outside community, Rebbe Lowy put together a set of by-laws "to govern the behavior of all the residents" of Kiryas Tosh.
+In order to protect the community from what he perceived as the moral decay of the outside community, Rebbe Lowy put together a set of by-laws "to govern the behaviour of all the residents" of Kiryas Tosh.
 To live in this community, residents need to abide by these by-laws.